• Skip to content

 Premature babies have different body language from term babies.
 This is because premature babies are less mature, smaller, more sensitive to touch and noise, and not as strong.

-As your baby gets bigger, you’ll see changes in alertness too.
+As your baby gets older, you’ll see changes in alertness too.
 For example, very young premature babies might open their eyes and make eye contact only occasionally.
-But older premature babies gradually have more frequent and longer spells of being awake and alert and making eye contact.
-At other times babies might be deeply asleep, lightly asleep, drowsy, awake and fussy, or crying.
+But older premature babies gradually have more frequent and longer periods of being awake and alert.
+During these periods, they might make eye contact or calmly look around the room.

 Your premature baby is feeling stressed or overwhelmed: body language